Azure Active Directory Pass-through Authentication: Current limitations

 - User sign-ins to legacy protocol applications such as PowerShell version 1.0 and others.

-- Azure AD joins for Windows 10 devices.
+- Azure AD joins for Windows 10 and later devices.

 The following scenarios are not supported: